QuantEcon/bank_of_portugal_2025/wednesday/source/2_finite_markov.md

 Proof:  This follows directly from the Perron-Frobenius theorem -- alternatively, see [EDTC](https://johnstachurski.net/edtc.html), theorem 4.3.5.

-What's an example of a stochastic matrix with many stationary distributions?

 **Theorem.** If $ P $ is both aperiodic and irreducible, then